 Most of the common species have bodies the size of a mouse and a wingspan of about 25 centimetres.

 If you have microbats visiting your garden, you should consider yourself very lucky.
-They are looking for insects, and one bat can easily polish off half its own bodyweight in bugs every night.
+They are looking for insects, and one bat can easily polish off half its own bodyweight in insects every night.

-Microbats are active throughout the warmer months then typically go into hibernation from May to August every year, so they’re well and truly settling in for the winter by now.
+Microbats are active throughout the warmer months then typically go into hibernation from May to August every year, so they’ve well and truly settled in for the winter by now.

 Mostly, they live together in groups in tree hollows, but if hollows aren’t available they may move into chimneys, roof spaces or sheds.